CircleCI-Archived/dockerfile-wizard/README.md

-tool for customers to easily build customized Docker images for use on CircleCI cmon circle pick up my changes omg l;akdsfd
+tool for customers to easily build Docker images on CircleCI !